rsheets/cellranger/README.md

 **Describe a rectangle of cells**.
 For example, what you've got is the string "D12:F15" and what you want is an R object that holds the row and column for the upper left and lower right corners of this rectangle.
 Read below about the `cell_limits` class.
 The [`googlesheets`](https://github.com/jennybc/googlesheets) and [`readODS`](https://github.com/chainsawriot/readODS) packages use `cellranger` to translate user-supplied cell range info into something more programmatically useful.

 **Handle cell references found in spreadsheet formulas**.
 If you're parsing unevaluated spreadsheet formulas, use the `ra_ref` and `cell_addr` classes for handling absolute, relative, and mixed cell references.
-Classes inspired by [Spreadsheet Implementation Technology](https://mitpress.mit.edu/books/spreadsheet-implementation-technology) from Testoft (MIT Press, 2014).
+Classes inspired by [Spreadsheet Implementation Technology](https://mitpress.mit.edu/books/spreadsheet-implementation-technology) from Sestoft (MIT Press, 2014).

 **Convert between annoying spreadsheet reference formats**.
 Some utility functions are exposed, such as `A1_to_R1C1()`, which converts from A1 formatted strings to R1C1, and `letter_to_num()`, which converts a Excel column ID to a number, e.g. column AQZ is more usefully known as column 1144.